Wperricone/git_homework/thoughts.md

 Second takeaway- having an efficient way of taking notes will be of paramount importance.
 First new strategy I'm committed to trying during mod 0 is to print notes, and write on them during sessions.
 Second new strategy I'm committed to trying during mod 0 is putting Turing first.
 Shoutout to Michael for making dinner and tea in the morning.
+Practice is making everything easier
+Glad I reviewed session 3 before we started